6 Things to Do and 5 Things to Avoid with Baby-led Weaning

 Milk is still your baby’s main source of nutrition, so offer just 2 meals a day to begin.
 Work up to 3 meals around 9 months and meals + snacks (which sometimes may still be milk!) at 12 months.

 Be truly “baby-led.”
-If baby isn’t taking to finger foods after a few days or weeks, it’s ok to offer purees as well.
-While this isn’t true “Baby led Weaning” and more conventional feeding, that’s ok!
+If the baby isn’t taking to finger foods after a few days or weeks, it’s ok to offer pureed food as well.
+While this isn’t true “Baby-led Weaning” and more conventional feeding, that’s ok!

-If baby is still not eating solids by 9 months, I would recommend asking your doctor for an iron test, and perhaps referral to an occupational therapist who specializes in feeding assessment, just to be sure.
+If your baby is still not eating solids by 9-10 months, I would recommend asking your doctor for an iron test, and perhaps a referral to an occupational therapist who specializes in feeding assessment, just to be sure.

-Be cautious of the size and textures of food your are offering your baby.
+Be cautious of the size and textures of food you’re are offering your baby to avoid choking hazards.
 And always watch your baby while they eat, or you won’t be able to help them if they choke.
-While research shows babyled weaners are not more likely to choke more often than infants started solids the standard way – choking still something to be cautious about.
+While research shows baby-led weaners are not more likely to choke more often than infants who started solids the standard way – choking is still something to be cautious about.

-And a survey found that full apples were the #1 things Baby led Weaners choked on.
-Instead, peel and slice the apple thinly (us a mandolin if you have one) and steam to start.
+And a survey found that full apples were the #1 things Baby-led Weaners choked on.
+Instead, peel and slice the apple thinly (use a mandolin if you have one) and steam to start.